 You’ll have the option of taking courses that address your individual career choices.
 Samples include:

 - Managerial Decision Making - In some business situations, we can make decisions analytically and "optimally."
 But more often than not, we do not have the time or the information to engage in analytical decision-making, and we have to rely on our intuition and experiences to resolve important decisions.
 This course teaches you how to make decisions in both types of situations.
-With respect to the first type of situation, I will share with you analytical tools and teach you how to use them to reach optimal solutions.
-With respect to the second type of situation, I will help you discover errors "normal people" often commit when they make decisions intuitively, and teach you how to overcome these errors and thereby become "less normal," namely, smarter than the average person.
-Many topics we will cover are based on the Nobel Prize-winning research on behavioral decision theory; it is the foundation of behavioral economics, behavioral marketing, and behavioral finance.
+With respect to the first type of situation, students will learn analytical tools and how to use them to reach optimal solutions.
+With respect to the second type of situation, students will discover errors "normal people" often commit when they make decisions intuitively, and how to overcome these errors and thereby become "less normal," namely, smarter than the average person.
+Many topics covered are based on the Nobel Prize-winning research on behavioral decision theory; it is the foundation of behavioral economics, behavioral marketing, and behavioral finance.

 - Strategies and Processes of Negotiation - Managerial success requires agreement and collaboration with other people.
 This course is designed to be relevant to the broad spectrum of negotiation problems that are faced by managers, and to teach you the skills necessary to discover and implement optimal solutions to these problems.
 These skills include an understanding of the problem at hand, the other parties involved, the common biases in the judgments and decisions of negotiators, and the effective tactics of social influence.

 Managing in Organizations - Business transactions commonly take place among people.
 Understanding the factors that determine people's actions and interactions is therefore a critical prerequisite for being successful in the work environment.
 This course is about managing people - oneself and others.